-During the fiscal year, SISIP Financial paid lease expenses of \$434 (2019 - \$408) to the Canadian Forces Exchange System ("CANEX"), an entity which is part of Canadian Forces Morale and Welfare Services.
-All 2020 and 2019 fiscal period revenue from financial counseling and education services is received from the Department of National Defence, operating under the authority of the Chief of the Defence Staff.
+Among the other entities under the authority of the CDS in its NPP capacity are CFMWS, CANEX, SISIP Financial, CFCF and individual base wings and messes.
+During the fiscal year, SISIP Financial paid lease expenses of \$460 (2020 - \$434) to the Canadian Forces Exchange System ("CANEX"), an entity which is part of Canadian Forces Morale and Welfare Services.
+All 2021 and 2020 fiscal period revenue from financial counselling and education services represent cost recoveries from public funds provided by Department of National Defence.